 Obviously, you should care about the advancement of women in Hollywood because, well, you just should, but you should also care about it because that’s where the money is.
 Consider that a few years ago, Lauren Kahn sold her script He's Fuckin' Perfect to Fox for a million bucks.
 And it’s not just studios who are paying attention either.
 Netflix’s just released Dude is proof that streaming platforms are paying attention the rise of women in comedy too.
 Even trojan horses like Neighbors 2 and Mike and Dave Need Wedding Dates show that funny women are the way of the future.

 It should go without saying at this point, but comedies led by women aren’t a fluke or a passing fancy, they’re here to stay.
 Just as Blockers is more than a "female Superbad" and Bridesmaids is more than "a female version of The Hangover," the next big comedy led by women to make a splash at the box office is likely to be compared to a film led by men, too.
 But no matter how long it takes the industry to catch up in terms of gender parity, writing comedies about and for women is worth it.
 Not only does it help Hollywood become better, it might also help you sell that first script.

 Working on something that's going to flip comedy on its head?
-Submit your script by April 30th to the 2020 ScreenCraft Comedy Screenplay Contest!
+Submit your script to the ScreenCraft Comedy Screenplay Contest!

 Chris Osterndorf is a freelance writer from Milwaukee who studied cinema at DePaul University in Chicago.
 When he's not watching movies, he's writing them or writing about them.
 He's especially partial to romantic comedies and crime films.
 He currently lives in Los Angeles.